comphilip/koreader-wiki/KOReader-User-Guide.md

 tap on diagonal corners of the screen with two fingers at the same time

 ## Exiting
-tap on the "File Manager" title will popup the reader menu from which you can exit Koreader.
+Single tap on the "File Manager" title will popup the reader menu from which you can exit Koreader.